Automate your workflow with Nanonets

 Wrapping up

-There you have it — five different ways to extract pages from a PDF.
+There you have it — so many different ways to extract pages from a PDF.
 Hopefully, this guide has given you a clearer idea of how to approach your PDF extraction tasks.

 Frequently asked questions

-How do I extract pages from a PDF for free?
+How can I separate specific pages from a PDF?

-2. Enter the pages you want to extract
+2. Enter the pages you want to separate

 3. Separate them with a comma if more than one